Skip to main content

 • Task - Takes the user to the Task section in a Story or Defect

-• Test - Takes the user to the Task section in a Story or Defect
+• Test - Takes the user to the Test section in a Story or Defect

 • Attachment - Takes the user to the Attachments section in a Story or Defect